MaviMendes/openpose_tutorial/README.md

 ***Atention***: In the program "video_analyse.py", you must pass the correct name of the video file on this line:\
 cap = cv.VideoCapture('woman_running.mp4')

+**Obs:**: The is also a Jupyter Notebook code, similar to the separated codes, copied from the tutorial

 **More info about openpose:**\
 A 2019 guide to Human Pose Estimation with Deep Learning: https://nanonets.com/blog/human-pose-estimation-2d-guide/#deeppose\
 Guide to OpenPose for Real-time Human Pose Estimation: https://analyticsindiamag.com/guide-to-openpose-for-real-time-human-pose-estimation/\